rhysd/actionlint/CONTRIBUTING.md

 7. Run `git pull` to merge upstream changes to local `main` branch and run `git push origin main`
 8. Update the playground by `./playground/deploy.bash` if it is not updated yet for the release

+> [!NOTE]
+> If you see workflow failure at releasing a new winget package, check the [fork repository](https://github.com/rhysd/winget-pkgs)
+> is up-to-date.
+If it is outdated, click 'Sync fork' button to update it to the latest.
+And re-run the failed job
+> again.

 ## How to generate the manual

 `actionlint.1` manual is generated from [`actionlint.1.ronn`](./man/actionlint.1.ronn) by [ronn](https://github.com/rtomayko/ronn).